ThomasDickey/esctest2/README.txt

 --timeout=timeout
 The number of seconds to wait for a response from the terminal.
 Defaults to 1.

+--window-id=WINDOWID
+At startup, use  xwininfo to search  for the given window-id and print the sizes and position  for that window,  and (if that  is not a  direct child of the root window) print the same information for the parent window.

 --xterm-checksum[=patchnumber]
 The patch numbers are part of $XTERM_VERSION, allowing them to be scripted.
  * Xterm #279 implemented DECRQCRA; DEC's documentation omits details.